chmoder/ftp/README.md

 - ~~You have to update your `ingress_hosts` A records in order to get traffic to your site.
 And to generate the SSL certificate.~~
 - You may need to modify the `certmanager` module to support your particular certificate needs.
 Current implementation uses [dns01 challenge solver with cloudflare](https://cert-manager.io/docs/configuration/acme/dns01/cloudflare/).
+- There is a bug with the `newrelic_cloud_gcp_link_account` resource https://github.com/newrelic/terraform-provider-newrelic/issues/2733

 ### Usage